Dear Caring Parent,

 First, remember, there are some video gaming positives:

 - peer inclusion during the day as kids talk up their gaming experience

 - it’s fun and can be a stress escape (we all need that)

-A hot-off-the-press study from Oxford University found that there’s no noticeable effect, positive or negative, for kids who play one to three hours of video games compared to kids who play none.
+A study from Oxford University, reported in 2015, found that there’s no noticeable effect, positive or negative, for kids who play one to three hours of video games compared to kids who play none.
 Although it also found that of the 4,899 British 10 – 15 year olds in the study, children who play console or PC games for an hour or less per day tend to be more social and satisfied with life than kids who don’t play any video games at all (maybe that’s the effect of #2 and 5 of the positives).

 So what’s a parent to do, because announcing you are ‘setting limits’ is so conflict generating to many.
 Limits is such an ugly word to young people.
 Keep it simple, I say.
 Talk about this as ‘the way of this household’ and do what you do with many other things:

 1.Give a heads up that you are paying attention to this and why.
 Maybe find a visual that supports your idea of a whole life.

 2. Give choices!
 Have your child chose other activities to engage in and let them know that the consequence of not doing it is even further restricted gaming time.